 Step 1: Review the club requirement guidelines

 In order for your club to be considered for a charter, it must:

 - Admit all students regardless of race, religion, age, ethnic or national origin, gender, physical ability, or sexual orientation

 - Abide by the Bowdoin Social and Academic Honor Code (click here to review this Honor Code)

 - Have a mission distinct from all other clubs on campus

 - Provide a leadership structure that will ensure the continuity of the club from year to year

 Develop a roster of interested students and include their email aliases and class years.
 This is best done via advertising on class groups on Facebook or at the Student Activities Fair that occurs each semester.
 Please maintain this list in an Excel file to upload it into the Proposal Form later.

 Select a potential faculty/staff advisor for your organization who truly cares about the goals and aims of the group.
 An advisor may be excused by the SOOC on a case-by-case basis, but is often necessary to ensure leadership continuity from year to year.

 And that’s it!
-If you have any questions or concerns regarding the process, please don’t hesitate to email the SOOC Chair.
+If you have any questions or concerns regarding the process, please don’t hesitate to email the Chair of Student Organizations, Sonia Shah.